Diane Savino: State Senate career

-Post-New York State Senate Life
+Post-Senate career

-Since January 2023, Diane Savino has been working for the administration of Mayor Eric L. Adams.
+From January 2023 to January 2026, Savino worked for the administration of New York City mayor Eric L. Adams.

-Diane Savino, as a member of the New York City Charter Revision Commission, opposed an Election Day 2025 ballot initiative to move local New York City elections to the Presidential Election year.
-She fears that attention would be diverted away from city elections if New York City residents vote to approve this ballot measure.
+As a member of the New York City Charter Revision Commission, Savino opposed an Election Day 2025 ballot initiative to move local New York City elections to the Presidential Election year.
+She feared that attention would be diverted away from city elections if New York City residents voted to approve the ballot measure.

+As of August 2026, Savino is the New York State Practice Director of a lobbying firm called Allied Government Affairs.
+Jeffrey D. Klein is the President of the firm.